How to prepare for SAP implementation? How to develop an IT infrastructure? Advice from BCC experts, customers’ experience, guides and case studies.

 Intermediate step

-A hardware platform was prepared in the BCC Outsourcing Center, similar to the platform, on which the central SAP system of the Plastal group had been running.
+A hardware platform was prepared in the BCC (now All for One Poland) Outsourcing Center, similar to the platform, on which the central SAP system of the Plastal group had been running.
 BCC Network engineers ensured the new server’s communication on the premises of Plastal in Poland and the satellite systems.

 For the duration of the execution of the works, the satellite systems used in Poland had to be stopped.
 Plastal administrators also disabled the source SAP system for the users.
 The outsourcing company administrating the central system in Italy prepared a safety backup of the system that was instantly taken to the BCC Outsourcing Center.